zhangsheng377/Megatron-DeepSpeed/examples_deepspeed/deepspeed4science/long_seq_support/README.md

 python setup.py install
 ```

-## Enabling Sequence Parallelism
+## Example Showcase

+One of the optimizations enabled from this rebase is to enable Megatron-style long sequence parallelism.
 To enable sequence parallelism, add the `--sequence-parallel` flag in the training script.
 We provide two training scripts for ([GPT1.3B](pretrain_gpt_1.3B_seq_parallel.sh) and [GPT30B](pretrain_gpt_13B_seq_parallel.sh)) that enable sequence parallelism, which are available in this foloder.

 By default, the degree of sequence parallelism is equal to the degree of model tensor parallelism.
 The users may also want to ensure that the sequence length is divisible by the degree of sequence parallelism to avoid performance penalties.
 Please also ensure that your model dimension is compliant with FlashAttention's requirements.
 For instance, to achieve the optimal performance, the head size should be divisible by 8.
 Refer to the document of [FlashAttention](https://github.com/Dao-AILab/flash-attention/tree/v1.0.4) for more details.

-## Max Sequence Length and Throughput Comparison between Old Megatron-DeepSpeed and New Megatron-DeepSpeed
+## Performance Comparison between Old Megatron-DeepSpeed and New Megatron-DeepSpeed

 The following experiments are performed on 4 NVIDIA DGX A100-40GB nodes, connected through 8 HDR InfiniBand (200Gb/s per HDR).
 TP stands for tensor parallelism.